Skip to content

 .

-const refineOrDie: <never, Error, never, SyntaxError>(self: Stream.Stream<never, Error, never>, pf: (error: Error) => Option.Option<SyntaxError>) => Stream.Stream<...> (+1 overload)
+const refineOrDie: <number, Error, never, SyntaxError>(self: Stream.Stream<number, Error, never>, pf: (error: Error) => Option.Option<SyntaxError>) => Stream.Stream<...> (+1 overload)

 Keeps some of the errors, and terminates the fiber with the rest